ROAM: Robust and Object-Aware Motion Generation Using Neural Pose Descriptors: Method

 To estimate the goal pose that generalises to arbitrary shapes belonging to the same category, we first create a dataset of a character interacting with a reference object.
 Specifically, the dataset consists of several sequences of human motion, $\mathcal{P} = \{P_1, P_2, \dots\}$, where $P_i$ is the character's pose at frame $i$.
 We parameterise the pose using axis-angles, \textit{i.e.,} $P = \{\mathbf{t}_\mathrm{root}, \mathbf{p}_j\}$ for $j = \{1,\hdots,J\}$, where $J$ is the number of joints, and $\mathbf{p}_j \in \mathbb{R}^3$ is the axis-angle representation of the rotation of joint $j$.
 The point cloud of the reference chair is denoted as $\mathcal{O} \in \mathbb{R}^{N\times3}$ and, likewise, the target chair as $\mathcal{O}^\prime \in \mathbb{R}^{N^{\prime}\times 3}$, where $N$ and $N^{\prime}$ are the number of points in the respective point clouds.

 The main question we seek to address in this section is the following: Given a person's sitting pose on a chair of \textit{known} geometry, how should this pose be adapted to a target chair with a previously unknown and different geometry?
 The target geometry could differ in several aspects, such as the height, type of armrest, or back support.
 Given a reference pose, $P$, of a character sitting or lying on the reference chair or sofa, $\mathcal{O}$, our goal is to optimise the target pose, $P{^\prime}$, for a previously unseen target object $\mathcal{O}^\prime$.
 We formulate this as a descriptor-matching problem on 3D points around the object, which allows us to reduce the dataset size significantly.

-Specifically, we train a neural network to estimate an $\mathsf{SE(3)}$-equivariant descriptor field around a given 3D object~\cite{simeonov2022neural}.
+Specifically, we train a neural network to estimate an $\mathsf{SE(3)}$-equivariant descriptor field around a given 3D object~\cite{simeonov2022neural}. $\mathsf{SE(3)}$-equivariance allows us to find a plausible orientation of the goal pose that does not penetrate the back of the chair.
 Once trained, we can construct a descriptor, $\mathbf{Z}(\mathcal{O}, {P})$, for the \textit{skeleton} by aggregating the learned \textit{point} descriptors on the 3D keypoint locations of the reference pose.
 These descriptors encode the spatial relationship between the character pose and object geometry.
 This is used to finally optimise for $P^{\prime}$ by minimising the discrepancy between $\mathbf{Z}(\mathcal{O}, P)$ and $\mathbf{Z}(\mathcal{O}^\prime, P^{\prime})$.
-It is worth noting that such an approach does not require any manual labelling at inference, which is in contrast to prior work~\cite{starke2019neural,taheri2022goal}.
-In the following subsections, we provide more details.
+It is worth noting that such an approach does not require any manual labelling at inference but only a goal reference pose which can be conveniently sampled from the dataset or selected by the user, in contrast to prior work~\cite{starke2019neural,zhang2022couch}.